Wellness & Well-Being Faculty

 Dr. Kaye is currently the director of Cary Counseling Center and Oriental Counseling Center.
 He has researched and developed several types of therapies in addition to providing therapy for individuals and couples.

-Stephen A. Petrilli Jr., Assistant Chief of Police, Normal Police Department, IL
+Stephen A. Petrilli Jr., Chief of Police, Normal Police Department, IL

 Focus: Officer Wellness, Fitness and Nutrition

 Steve Petrilli has been with the Normal Police Department for 22 years and is currently the Assistant Chief of Operations.
 He has been a recruiter, FTO, SWAT Operator and K-9 handler.
 Steve has held supervisory roles in Patrol, VICE, SWAT, Pro-Active Gang Crimes Unit and for the Town of Normal Employee Wellness Committee.

 He is a graduate of Illinois State University (B.S.), Northwestern Police Staff and Command and the FBI National Academy Session #264.

 Steve is a former college athlete, a Certified Physical Preparation Specialist (CPPS), a CF-L1 Trainer, and has successfully completed L-1 Power Athlete Methodology Training, CrossfFit Law Enforcement Application Specialty Training and Lee Taft Speed School.
 Steve is currently is a S&C coach at The Athlete Factory in Bloomington, Illinois.
 Steve is also the owner of First Responder Health and Wellness LLC.,